qirail/reproducibility-hnc-cnn/README.md

 In this work, we followed the same data split as previous studies.
 In this strategy, two cohorts are used for training, two for validation, and one exclusively for external validation.
 To train the model following this method, configure the `DATA_SPLIT` parameter with `COHORT_SPLIT`.

-The cohort for training and validation are part of the [Head-Neck-PET-CT dataset](https://doi.org/10.7937/K9/TCIA.2017.8oje5q00).
+The cohort for training and validation is part of the [Head-Neck-PET-CT dataset](https://doi.org/10.7937/K9/TCIA.2017.8oje5q00).

 The dataset [HEAD-NECK-RADIOMICS-HN1](https://doi.org/10.7937/tcia.2019.8kap372n) from Maastro was used exclusively for external validation.

-Additionally, we evaluated the uncertainty of the model with a 5-fold cross validation strategy.
+Additionally, we evaluated the uncertainty of the model with a 5-fold cross-validation strategy.
 To train the model following this method, configure the `DATA_SPLIT` parameter with `CROSS_VALIDATION`.

 ### Training

-The current implementation allows to train and evaluate 3 different models:
+The current implementation allows training and evaluating 3 different models:
 - A convolutional neural network (set the `Model` parameter in the configuration to `CNN`)
 - An artificial neural network (set the `Model` parameter in the configuration to `ANN`)
 - A logistic regression (set the `Model` parameter in the configuration to `LR`)

-These models can be evaluated by splitting the data following the `COHORT_SPLIT` or cross validation (check previous section).
+These models can be evaluated by splitting the data following the `COHORT_SPLIT` or cross-validation (check the previous section).

 The additional parameters available are described below:
-- `FOLDS`: Number of folds to use when performing cross validation
+- `FOLDS`: Number of folds to use when performing cross-validation
 - `TIME_TO_EVENT`: The minimum observation period for a non-event to be included in the training
 - `EVENT`: Event that the network will predict (`DM` - Distant Metastasis, `LRF` - Local-Regional Failure, `OS` - Survival)
 - `HYPERPARAMETERS`: Set of hyperparameters to change from the default ones (check below)